New York Yankees: 2017–present: The Judge era and return to the World Series

-On June 25, 2019, the Yankees broke the record for the most home runs in consecutive games against the Toronto Blue Jays.
-On September 27, the Yankees became the second team to reach 300 homers in a season, achieved by their ALDS opponent, the Minnesota Twins, a day earlier.
-The Yankees traveled to London in late June to play the Red Sox in the first ever MLB London Series, in addition to the first MLB games played in Europe.
+In 2019 the Yankees traveled to London in late June to play the Red Sox in the first ever MLB London Series, in addition to the first MLB games played in Europe.
 The Yankees swept Boston in the two-game series, with the first game lasted 4 hours and 42 minutes, 3 minutes shorter than the longest MLB 9-inning game.
-The Yankees ended the 2019 season with a record of 103–59, winning the AL East division title for the first time since 2012.
 The Yankees beat the Twins in a three-game sweep to advance to the ALCS for the second time in three seasons.
 However, on October 19, the Houston Astros beat the Yankees in the ALCS 4–2.
 With this loss, the 2010s decade became the first since the 1980s to have the Yankees fail to win a World Series and the first since the 1910s to have the Yankees failing to play in one.

-During the 2019 offseason, on December 18, 2019, the Yankees signed Gerrit Cole to a nine-year, $324 million contract.
-The contract is one of the biggest free agent contracts in MLB history, behind Bryce Harper of the Phillies and Corey Seager of the Texas Rangers.
-On August 28, 2020, the Yankees gave up a walk-off home run to Amed Rosario of the Mets in Yankee Stadium.
-The Mets were the home team because they were making up for a previously cancelled game.
-It was the first time a visiting player had hit a walk-off home run since Ed McKean hit one for the St. Louis Perfectos against the Cleveland Spiders in 1899.
-The Yankees finished the shortened 2020 season with a record of 33–27, finishing second in AL East.
-In the first round of the playoffs they swept the Cleveland Indians beating them in 2 games in the wild card series.
-In the ALDS, however, the Yankees were defeated by the Tampa Bay Rays in five games, marking four consecutive playoff exits.
+In addition, with the Mets losing the 2015 World Series, the 2010s decade also was the first decade since the 1910s in which there was no World Series champion in New York.